uzrwth/uzrwth.github.io/content/posts/bartosutton.md

 - However, it also presents us with some unique opportunities for achieving useful approximations
 - For example, in approximating optimal behavior, there may be many states that the agent faces with such a low probability that selecting suboptimal actions for them has little impact on the amount of reward the agent receives.
 - In fact, it is possible that TD-Gammon makes bad decisions for a large fraction of the game's state set.
+- This is one key property that distinguishes reinforcement learning from other approaches to approximately solving MDPs.

+## summary

+The elements of the reinfocement learning problem
+- about learning from interaction how to behave in order to achieve a goal
+- the reinforcement learning agent and its environment interact over a sequence of discrete time steps
+- the specification of their interface defiens a particular task: the actions are the choices made by the agent; the states are the basis for making the choices; and the rewards are the basis for evaluating the choices
+- Everything inside the agent is completely known and controllable by the agent; everything outside is incompletely controllable but may or may not be completely known
+- A policy is a stochastic rule by which the agent selects actions as a function of states
+- the agent's objective is to maximize the amount of reward it receives over time

+When the reinforcement learning setup described above is formulated with well defined transition probabilities it constitutes a Markov decision process (MDP).
+- a finite MDP is an MDP with finite state, action, and reward sets.
+- much of the current theory of reinforcement learning is restricted to finite MDPs, but the methods and ideas apply more generally.

+The return is the function of future rewards that the agent seeks to maximize (in expected value).
+- It has several different definitions depending upon the nature of the task and whether one wishes to discount delayed reward.
+- the undiscounted formulation is appropriate for episodic tasks, in which the agent-environment interaction breaks naturally into episodes; the discounted formulation is appropriate for continuing tasks, in which the interaction does not naturally break into episodes but continues without limit
+- we try to define the returns for the two kinds of tasks such that one set of equations can apply to both the episodic and continuing cases

+A policy's value functions assign to each state, or state-action pair, the expected return from that state, or state-action pair, given that the agent uses the policy.